 AIR announces campaign to improve payment of artists.

-AIR activities - a-n The Artists Information Company
+You searched for good practice - a-n The Artists Information Company

 Installation, photographic and multimedia artist Rich White discusses working for free, the public perception of artists and notions of ‘amateur’ and ‘professional’ in the visual arts.